karlkedrovsky/kedrovsky-hugo/content/resume.md

   introduction of different technologies.
 Work with existing and potential partners do develop business opportunities and new revenue streams.
-* Provide technical leadership for a portfolio of VML's clients working to leverage technology and process improvements to provide value to those clients.
+* Provide technical leadership for a portfolio of VMLY&R's clients working to leverage technology and process improvements to provide value to those clients.
-* Manage a technology team of up to thirty technology professionals including technical directors, technical architects, developers, business analysts and quality assurance professionals that build and maintain solutions for VML's clients.
+* Manage multiple teams of directors, architects, and developers that build and maintain solutions for VMLY&R's clients.
 * Responsible for recruiting and hiring, team building, process improvements, estimation, resourcing and personnel and project management to ensure client project can be delivered on time and on